GenericMadScientist/LiveSplit.ChanceToBeat/README.md

 ## Install

-Download the lastest version from the Releases page and put ChanceToBeat.dll in LiveSplit's components folder.
+Download the lastest version from the Releases page and put LiveSplit.ChanceToBeat.dll in LiveSplit's components folder.

 ## Setup